Transfer news: Ole Gunnar Solskjaer sends sales warning to misfiring Manchester United stars | Goal.com

 A derby date with Manchester City is next on the agenda, with Solskjaer looking for a positive response from his side to a disappointing 4-0 defeat at Everton last time out.

-He added: “We focus on Wednesday and sure we’ll get a response.
+He added: “We focus on Wednesday and are sure we’ll get a response.

 “You don’t punish them as in run up to the mountains and back, we believe in them, these players know they let themselves down as individuals, as a team, me as well.